apmalinsky/AAI-521-FinalProject/README.md

-# Panoptic Segmentation with Panoptic FPN
+# Panoptic Segmentation on COCO Dataset with Panoptic FPN

 This repository implements a Panoptic Feature Pyramid Network (Panoptic FPN) for panoptic segmentation on the COCO dataset.
 The project combines instance and semantic segmentation tasks to achieve comprehensive scene understanding.